dkrisswanto/aplikasi2/README aplikasi2.md

 ## Key Featuress

-* LivePreview - Make changes, See changes
+* LivePreview - Make changes, See changesssss
   - Instantly see what your Markdown documents look like in HTML as you create them.
 * Sync Scrolling
   - While you type, LivePreview will automatically scroll to the current location you're editing.